search ]

 }

-Here, the first column takes up two parts of the available space, and the second column takes up one part, all calculated by the browser in real-time without additional CSS overrides.
+Here, the first column takes up two parts of the available space, and the second column takes up one part.
+The browser calculates this in real-time without additional CSS overrides.

 3. Leveraging Subgrids for Nested Layouts

-Subgrids, a relatively new addition to CSS Grid, allow child elements to align with the parent grid without redefining the grid structure.
-This feature is particularly useful for nested layouts, where maintaining alignment between parent and child elements was previously cumbersome.
+Subgrid allows child elements to inherit and align with the parent grid’s tracks without redefining the grid structure.
+This feature is useful for nested layouts where maintaining alignment between parent and child elements was previously difficult.

 .parent {